spotify/HubFramework/documentation/setup-guide.md

 ### Defining a global reload policy

-A `HUBContentReloadPolicy` is used to determine whether a given view should be reloaded.
+A `HUBContentReloadPolicy` is used to determine whether a given view should be reloaded when it is about to re-appear on the screen.
 They can be defined on a per-feature basis, but you also have the option to supply a global one that is used in case a feature didn’t supply its own.
 You pass a default content reload policy as `defaultContentReloadPolicy` when setting up `HUBManager`.

 Here is an example reload policy implementation: